Pseudo

 VPN

-The term virtual private network seems to mean the same but in this architecture where we expect a virtual network to be a lot more private and a lot more social it actually just means that your friends are mapped to virtual IP addresses so you can use existing Internet applications on your computer and tunnel their traffic through an F2F infrastructure.
+The term virtual private network seems to mean the same but in this architecture where we expect a virtual network to be a lot more private and a lot more social it actually just means that your friends are mapped to virtual IP addresses so you can use existing Internet applications on your computer and tunnel their traffic through cryptographic routing.

 GNUnet has a tool for doing VPN over it.
+Tor has its hidden services which serve a similar purpose.
 There are also some efforts to combine VPN with social network platforms such as XMPP ("SocialVPN") or even Facebook, but in that case you are no longer hiding who is talking to whom, so that's not as interesting.
 It sure looks like a pretty rebellious way to use Facebook at first, but thinking about it, it is really a very bad idea, because if you can get your friends to install some software, you should really give them something that lures them away from Facebook – not something that requires it even more.

 See also